 Prior to Shawnee State, Nickel spent one season as head coach of his alma mater at Greenup County High School (Ky.).
-Nickel went 17-10 in his only season and amassed the best regular season in 11 years at GCHS.
-He also spent two seasons as the Head Girls' Basketball Coach at Portsmouth High School.
+He went 17-10 in his only season and amassed the best regular season in 11 years at GCHS.
+He also spent two seasons as the head girls' basketball coach at Portsmouth High School.
 While at Portsmouth, he helped develop the Portsmouth Girls Youth Basketball League.
 Nickel has also spent four seasons as an assistant to KHSAA Ring of Honor Coach Randy Ward at Portsmouth Clay High School.
 Together they compiled a league championship, three sectional titles and two district finals appearances.

 Coach Nickel began his basketball career at Greenup County High School under Coach Randy Ward.
 While at GCHS he was a member of three 63rd district championships, two 16th Region semifinal teams and one 16th Region runner-up team.
 He graduated from GCHS in 2000.
 The following year he started his coaching career at 18 years old at McKell Middle School in South Shore, Kentucky.

 Nickel received his bachelor's degree from Shawnee State University in 2005 and holds a Grade 7-12 Integrated Social Studies Teaching license.
 In 2011, he received his master's degree in Athletic Administration/Coaching from Concordia University-Irvine, California.
 He resides in South Shore, Kentucky.